ramonskie/jellyfin-plugin-prunarr-bridge/INSTALLATION.md

-# Installation Guide: Jellyfin Plugin for Prunarr
+# Installation Guide: Jellyfin Plugin for OxiCleanarr

-This guide explains how to install and configure the Jellyfin.Plugin.PrunarrBridge plugin.
+This guide explains how to install and configure the Jellyfin.Plugin.OxiCleanarrBridge plugin.

 ## Overview